Methadone Clinic Martinsburg, WV

 Martinsburg Institute

-Martinsburg Institute is a methadone clinic in Martinsburg, WV situated in Berkeley County at 223 Eagle School Road, 25404 zip code area that also includes suboxone treatment services.
-Martinsburg Institute provides methadone maintenance and methadone detox.
-In addition, Martinsburg Institute provides housing services, case management and self-help groups.
-Martinsburg Institute includes opioid treatment for adults and young adults.
+Martinsburg Institute is a methadone clinic in Martinsburg, WV situated at 223 Eagle School Road, 25404 zip code.
+Martinsburg Institute provides methadone detox and methadone maintenance.
+Also, Martinsburg Institute provides housing services, self-help groups and case management.
+Martinsburg Institute includes opioid treatment for young adults and adults.
 Martinsburg Institute also provides detox service that includes: opioid detox.

 Behavioral Health Services Of Shenandoah Valley Medical Sys Inc

 Behavioral Health Services Of Shenandoah Valley Medical Sys Inc is a methadone treatment center in Martinsburg, WV situated at 99 Tavern Road, 25401 zip code area.
-Behavioral Health Services Of Shenandoah Valley Medical Sys Inc provides relapse prevention from naltrexone, naltrexone administration and buprenorphine maintenance.
-Also, Behavioral Health Services Of Shenandoah Valley Medical Sys Inc provides domestic violence services, recovery coaches and early intervention for HIV.
-Behavioral Health Services Of Shenandoah Valley Medical Sys Inc provides opioid treatment for adults and young adults.
+Behavioral Health Services Of Shenandoah Valley Medical Sys Inc provides buprenorphine maintenance, relapse prevention from naltrexone and suboxone prescription.
+In addition, Behavioral Health Services Of Shenandoah Valley Medical Sys Inc provides domestic violence services, housing services and transportation assistance.
+Behavioral Health Services Of Shenandoah Valley Medical Sys Inc includes opioid treatment for adults and young adults.

 Call (866) 434-2077 for 24/7 help with treatment.